IAmHughes/IAmRepoReaper/README.md

 # IAmRepoReaper
 This script will take every empty repository on a GitHub Enterprise Instance and list them, deleting them if desired.
+This is no longer actively maintained, and therefore may not function as originally intended.
+The recommendation is to run this in a sandbox environment first.

 ## DESCRIPTION:
 For a GitHub Enterprise Instance, lists every empty repository in format <organization>:<repository> separated by new lines.
 Deleting them if passed the option `--execute=TRUE`